 Secondly, insurance is high for newbie bikers especially if you are based in a city.
 So fully comprehensive, on brand new bikes is..wow.

-There are loads of articles which list great first big bikes, We Buy Any Bike have linked to some of our favourites:
+There are loads of articles that list great first big bikes, We Buy Any Bike have linked to some of our favourites:

 - Motorcycle News – Top 5 first big bikes